 The marijuana laws in this region can be tricky.
-In this blog, Misha Lopez tells you what you need to know about possessing marijuana in D.C., Maryland, and Virginia.
+In this blog, we share what you need to know about possessing marijuana in D.C., Maryland, and Virginia.

 Maryland’s Marijuana Laws